mkbaldwin/notes-public/pluralsight/cloud/aws-ccp_2_aws-core-services.md

   * Fully managed message queue service
   * Up to 256kb payload
-  * Allows messages to be stored up to 14 days
+  * Allow messages to be stored up to 14 days
   * Two types of queue
     * Standard - order not guaranteed
     * FIFO - order guaranteed
   * Fan out (send to multiple places at once)
-  * Queues help the system be fault tolerent.
-Service can go down and we don't lose data.
+  * Queues help the system be fault-tolerant.
+Service can go down, and we don't lose data.

 ```
                                       ┌───────────┐     ┌─────────────────┐